freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/elm/architecture/index.md

 The View represents the user interface presented in the web browser.
 In Elm applications, there is a very important aspect of the View: it is a pure function that receives the Model as input.

 If you look at the type for the Elm elements in a web application, `Html.Html`, you'll notice it is a parameterized type (you'll usually see something like `Html a` or `Html Msg`).
 The type parameter here is used to tell the Elm compiler the return type of the event handlers for the elements, if any.
-We usually call this type `Message`.
-Messages returned from event handlers are dispatched to the Update function much like Redux actions.
+We usually call this type Message, and Messages returned from event handlers are dispatched to the Update function much like Redux actions.

 ### Update

 The Update part is another pure function.
 It receives the current Model and a dispatched Message, returning a new Model as a result.
-When the Update function is called as the result of a Message being dispatched, the View function is called again, and if necessary, the application interface is rendered again.
+In more complex applications, the Update function can also return Commands, which represent side effects that may later result in more Messages being dispatched.

+### How all of this fits together

+The three elements mentioned above interact in a predictable way during all of the application's life cycle.
+The initialization of an Elm application receives as one of its arguments the initial state, which is a value of the Model type.
+Based on that, the first View render is computed and presented in the web browser.
+Whenever some user interaction or another side effect results in the dispatch of a Message, the Update function is called.
+If the resulting Model is different from the previous, the View function is called again.